Skip to content

 The agentic part of your workflow will have implicit additional prompting saying that, to add labels to a GitHub issue, you must write labels to a special file, one label per line.

 Adding update-issue: to the safe-outputs: section declares that the workflow should conclude with updating GitHub issues based on the coding agent’s analysis.
-You can configure which fields are allowed to be updated.
+By default, updates are applied to the triggering issue, but this can be configured using the target option.
+You can also configure which fields are allowed to be updated.

 Basic Configuration: